Command

 }

-When executing a command defined in a manifest extension point from inside an extension, you can specify parameters.
+When executing a command defined in the manifest's extension point from within an extension, you can specify parameters.

 void ExecSomeCommands()